learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 Overview

-Business Understanding
+-We are using data science and data analysis to find Business Understanding

 Include stakeholder and key business questions
+-What sort of budget
+-What genre of films generate the highest ROI?
+-How we efficiently find the right director and writer for this film?
 Data Understanding and Analysis

 Source of data
+- source of data includes: IMDB database, Rotten Tomatoes, Box Office Mojo, The MovieDB, and The Numbers.
 Description of data

 Three visualizations (the same visualizations presented in the slides and notebook)